PyO3/pyo3/guide/src/class.md

 # pyo3::py_run!(py, subsub, "assert subsub.method3() == 3000")
 ```

-To aceess super class, you can use either of these two ways.
+To access the super class, you can use either of these two ways:
 - Use `self_: &PyClassShell<Self>` instead of `self`, and call `get_super()`
 - `ObjectProtocol::get_base`
-We recommend `PyClasShell` here, since it makes the context much clearer.
+We recommend `PyClassShell` here, since it makes the context much clearer.

-If `SubClass` does not provide baseclass initialization, compile fails.
+If `SubClass` does not provide a baseclass initialization, the compilation fails.
 ```compile_fail
 # use pyo3::prelude::*;
 use pyo3::PyClassShell;